WPTechInnovation/wpw-doc-dev/docs/get-started.md

 </div>

 ## An experienced user
-If you're familiar with how Worldpay Within works, and have used the SDKs before, why not find out more in our Advanced section:
+If you're familiar with how Worldpay Within works, and have used the SDKs before, you can find out more in our Advanced section:

 1. [How it works](how-it-works)
 2. [Architecture](architecture)